Frequently Asked Questions About Colorectal Cancer

 2. I found a little bit of blood in my stool.
 Could I have colorectal cancer?

 The earliest sign of colorectal cancer may be bleeding.
 But if you find blood in your stool, don't panic.
-A number of different illnesses can cause bleeding, not just colon cancer.
+A number of different conditions can cause bleeding, not just colon cancer.
 If you find blood in your stool, see your doctor so that a correct diagnosis can be made and proper treatment received.

 Other symptoms to look out for if you suspect colon cancer include: